Written by: Christopher O’Neill on April 15th, 2011

 Retail Price: £15.99

 The picturesque island of Mykonos becomes the destination for sex, murder and sadism with the arrival of Christopher and Celia.
-On the run from British police, the kinky young couple (actually brother and sister) torture and slaughter those who do not abide by their warped beliefs while themselves indulging in taboo-breaking acts of depravity.
+The young couple torture and slaughter those who do not abide by their warped beliefs while they themselves indulge in taboo-breaking acts of sexual depravity.
 Homosexuals, adulterers, hippies, horny middle-aged women and even goats are among the victims whose unpleasant and prolonged deaths are captured by the killers’ ever-present camera.
-As Celia tires of their twisted crusade, Christopher’s insatiable thirst for cruelty grows increasingly out of control which draws the couple to the attention of the local authorities.
-They flee to the hills to avoid arrest but does this mean the end of the killing spree, or will the couple get their comeuppance for the heinous crimes?
+As Celia tires of their twisted crusade, Christopher’s insatiable thirst for cruelty grows increasingly out of control, which draws the attention of the local authorities.
+They flee to the hills to avoid arrest.
+Does this mean the end of the killing spree, or will the couple get their comeuppance for their heinous crimes?

-There are some decent extra features on the DVD, a mixture of material produced specially for this edition as well as elements which have appeared on earlier discs of Island Of Death.
-The new extras include an audio commentary with Nico Mastorakis and moderator Calum Waddell which was recorded in Dublin during the Horrorthon film festival 2010.
+There are some decent extra features on the DVD, a mixture of material produced specially for this edition and elements which have appeared on earlier discs of Island Of Death.
+The extras which are unique to this edition include an audio commentary with Nico Mastorakis and moderator Calum Waddell which was recorded in Dublin during the Horrorthon film festival in 2010.
 It’s an awkward listen, since the good-natured Mastorakis seems irritated by Waddell’s outlandish and antagonistic sense of humour – for example, when the director says that he hopes if Jane Lyle has kids they have not seen the movie, Waddell replies “if they did [their response] would just be ‘wow mum, you had nice breasts’.”
 It comes to an end with the director saying “thank god” when told that the commentary is about to finish.
 Also filmed during Horrorthon is an introduction to a screening plus a Q&A discussion with Mastorakis, Waddell and the Irish Film Institute audience which runs 17 minutes.
-Re-Recording of Destination Understanding is a 21 minute feature in which five extremely different cover versions of the song featured in the movie by Acid Fascistsrage Punk Version), Sea Bass Kid (The Indie Version), The Fnords (The Riot Grrrl Version), Southern Tenant Folk Union (The Bluegrass Version) and Kylie Minoise (The Extreme Noise Version).
+Re-Recording of Destination Understanding is a 21 minute feature which contains five extremely different cover versions of the song featured in the movie by Acid Fascistsrage (Punk Version), Sea Bass Kid (The Indie Version), The Fnords (The Riot Grrrl Version), Southern Tenant Folk Union (The Bluegrass Version) and Kylie Minoise (The Extreme Noise Version).
+This final extra is fun but ultimately inconsequential to the main feature.

 A theatrical trailer, carrying the title Cruel Destination, is an interesting addition to the disc since it features many alternative shots for scenes which are featured in the final edit.

-Extras ported over from the previous American Image disc are an entertaining interview with Mastorakis (25 minutes) which essentially sums up the core information from the audio commentary and The Music of Island Of Death (7 minutes) which features three songs featured in Island Of Death accompanied by silent clips from the film.
+Extras ported over from the previous American Image disc are an entertaining interview with Mastorakis (24 minutes) which essentially sums up the core information from the audio commentary and The Music of Island Of Death (7 minutes) which features three songs featured in Island Of Death which play over clips from the film.